MarcoDVisser/TsSc/README.md

 here, with a shell script that will automatically pull the updates versions when needed.
 This is mostly for personal use, though  somebody may find it useful.

+The repro also contains a growing list of generic templates, and will grow with time.

 ## Installation

 Just download the [zip](https://github.com/MarcoDVisser/TsSc/zipball/master)